SquishyDoggo/SquishyDoggo/README.md

 - 👋 Oye, me SquishyDoggo!
 - 👀 I’m interested in the idea that one day my repos will have more than a single view
 - 🌱 I’m currently learning C++ and ncurses, as they form the basis of my latest work in __SquishyDoggo/Cursary__.
-Check it out by the way, its free real estate.
+Check it out by the way, its free real estate

 <!---
 SquishyDoggo/SquishyDoggo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.